Public display of affection: Western world

 In most of the Western world, such as Western Europe, Australia, New Zealand, Canada, the United States, and Latin America, public displays of affection such as holding hands, hugging, and occasionally kissing are generally common.
 However, attitudes vary among couples, with some feeling comfortable expressing affection openly, while others prefer to refrain from doing so.
-It is not usually socially acceptable to be overly explicit, such as engaging in sexual activities.

-Impact of religion
+Demographics

+Religions

 Religiosity is an important factor that influences how romantic relationships develop.
-Higher levels of religiosity are not directly related to the number of partners reported by the respondents.
-However, religious respondents report lower levels of intimate contact with their partners.
-Religiosity limits the level of expression of affection in general.
-Also, religion is related to more conservative values that may have a global effect on all levels of PDA by younger participants.

 In many regions of the world, religion drives the cultural view on PDA and this sometimes culminates into proscription based on religious rules.
 Examples of such are sharia law, Catholic and Evangelical virginity pledges, Anabaptist plain people, Methodist outward holiness, Quaker testimony of simplicity, Latter-day Saint Law of chastity and Judaic Tzniut.
 The conservative Islamic schools of thought, especially Salafism-oriented ones, forbid public displays of affection.